Pineapple Salsa

 white bowl filled with pineapple salsa on white table with scattered tortilla chips and blue patterned napkin

 Jackie took me to Bobby Flay's Mesa Grill for my first birthday with her.
-The NYC location has since closed, but I'll never forget that night.
-We sat on the second level overlooking the bustling kitchen, and I ordered chargrilled chicken topped with pineapple salsa, served with cornbread stuffing wrapped in a corn husk.
-The meal ended with a decadent chocolate bread pudding.
-It was unforgettable.
+The NYC location has since closed, that meal stuck with us.
+We sat on the second level overlooking the kitchen, and I ordered chargrilled chicken topped with pineapple salsa.
+I studied every bite.

 Jump to: